apache/directory-fortress-core/README-LOAD-TESTING.md

 - If the same test runs a second time (before a delete run) it'll fail with duplicates as it tries to add the same users again.
 - This is the idea of the 'qualifier'.
 It defines test batches.
 - Change its value and create new batches.
-- Deletes work the same way.
-We delete the A1 batch by running:
+- DelUser work the same way.
+Delete the user in the A1 batch by running:

 ```bash
 mvn verify -Ploadtest -Dtype=ftDelUser -Dqualifier=A1